Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 **Abstract**:

-Here I investigate how Salt Lake City's air quality has changed over time by downloading 38 years worth of data from the EPA, segmenting this data into various dataframe with pandas, then exploring things visually with matplotlib.
+Here I investigate how Salt Lake City's air quality has changed over time by downloading 38 years worth of data from the EPA, segmenting it into various dataframes with pandas, then exploring things visually with matplotlib.

 **Intro**: